fragilefamilieschallenge/ffmetadata-py/README.md

 ```

 #### Find variable(s) where data_source='constructed' OR (name ends with 'f' AND data_source='questionnaire')
 More complicated search queries can b constructed, by combining several AND/OR clauses.
-In such cases, at any point where you want to specify a sub-query, pass in a dictionary keyed by either an `AND` or `OR`, with the values being valid search criteria themselves (either dictionaries of name/op/val keys or more complicated sub-queries themselves).
+In such cases, at any point where you want to specify a sub-query, pass in a dictionary keyed by either an `AND` or `OR`, with the values being valid search criteria themselves - either dictionaries of name/op/val keys, or sub-queries (defined recursively).
 ```
 >>> ff.search({'or': [{'name': 'data_source', 'op': 'eq', 'val': 'constructed'}, {'and': [{'name': 'name', 'op': 'like', 'val': '%f'}, {'name': 'data_source', 'op': 'eq', 'val': 'questionnaire'}]}]})
 ['cf1intmon', 'cf1intyr', ...